SPAROntologies/sparontologies.github.io/README.md

 #<lowercase ontology acronym> <ontology acronym>: <ontology name>
 ```

-All the fields between angle brackets must in filled up appropriately.
+All the fields between angle brackets must in filled in appropriately.

 ### Add publications (if any)